dp119/py_repo/readme.md

+# <h2> Python Collections (Arrays)
+# There are four collection data types in the Python programming language:

+# List is a collection which is ordered and changeable.
+Allows duplicate members.
+# Tuple is a collection which is ordered and unchangeable.
+Allows duplicate members.
+# Set is a collection which is unordered and unindexed.
+No duplicate members.
+# Dictionary is a collection which is unordered, changeable and indexed.
+No duplicate members.

 # <h2> Tuples (All about tuples)
 #A tuple is a collection which is ordered and immutable.
 In Python tuples are written with round brackets.